IsaacAnator/STM32F0Discovery_ASM/STM32F0Discovery_FromScratch.md

 	rm -f *.bin
 	rm -f *.hex
 ```
 just runnning "make" in the terminal creates a binary file ready to flash to the STM32.
 Using binutils, it first creates an object file, then links the object files together and places them in the correct place using my custom linker file.
 I use objcopy to create an intel ihex file, which can be flashed directly to the MCU.
 However, for debugging and education purposes, I also use hex2bin to create a final binary that can be hexdumped and looked at easier.
-I did not use objcopy for this as explained earlier in this report. <br>
+I did not use objcopy for this as explained earlier in this report.
+Using hex2bin, the -s flag gives the starting address and the -p flag gives the padding character. <br>
 I use the "bin" and "elf" section headers to make viewing either the bin file or elf file easier for debugging. "strip" leaves the bin file in case I want to flash, "clean" deletes everything created.
 #### Debugging